Comparing Apple With Industry Competitors In Technology Hardware, Storage & Peripherals Industry

 -

-The Return on Equity (ROE) of 58.74% is 49.03% above the industry average, highlighting efficient use of equity to generate profits.
+With a Return on Equity (ROE) of 58.74% that is 49.03% above the industry average, it appears that the company exhibits efficient use of equity to generate profits.

 -

-Compared to its industry, the company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $45.91 Billion, which is 104.34x above the industry average, indicating stronger profitability and robust cash flow generation.
+The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $45.91 Billion, which is 104.34x above the industry average, implying stronger profitability and robust cash flow generation.

 -

-Compared to its industry, the company has higher gross profit of $58.27 Billion, which indicates 64.74x above the industry average, indicating stronger profitability and higher earnings from its core operations.
+The gross profit of $58.27 Billion is 64.74x above that of its industry, highlighting stronger profitability and higher earnings from its core operations.

 -